-The glassware used in kitchen is generally made of borosil or pyrex glass.
-The reason these glasses are used in kitchen is that it does not crack on heating or cooling because of its low coefficient of expansion.
-These kind of glassware is generally very thin and hence, inner and outer surfaces expand equally.
+The glassware used in the kitchen is generally made of borosil or pyrex glass.
+The reason these glasses are used in the kitchen is that it does not crack on heating or cooling because of its low coefficient of expansion.
+These kinds of glassware are generally very thin and hence, inner and outer surfaces expand equally.

 Glassware used in Labs

-Glassware equipments used for scientific equipment purposes like in chemistry and biology laboratories is called Lab Glasswares.
-Borosilicate glass or soda lime glass are primarily used for such purposes.
+Glassware equipment used for scientific equipment purposes like in chemistry and biology laboratories is called Lab Glasswares.
+Borosilicate glass or soda-lime glass is primarily used for such purposes.

-Borosilicate glasses mainly constitutes silica and boron oxide which makes this compound dimensionally more stable.
-Sodium borosilicate glass or Pyrex is thus used for chemical glassware, cooking glass, car head lamps, etc.
+Borosilicate glasses mainly constitute silica and boron oxide which makes this compound dimensionally more stable.
+Sodium borosilicate glass or Pyrex is thus used for chemical glassware, cooking glass, car headlamps, etc.

-Lead-oxide glass has high refractive index, which enhances the quality of look of a glassware.
-The reason why it has a high refractive index is because it has high density and thus high electron density.
+Lead-oxide glass has a high refractive index, which enhances the quality of the look of glassware.
+The reason why it has a high refractive index is that it has a high density and thus high electron density.
 It also has a high elasticity which helps to make “rings” in the glassware.